rkbhati04/Flashsearch/README.md

 # FlashSearch

-A full-text search engine with **TF-IDF ranking** over a corpus of **250+ Wikipedia articles** on computer science topics.
+A full-text search engine with **TF-IDF ranking** over the **AG News dataset (120,000 news articles)**.
 Features an NLP preprocessing pipeline, boolean query support, and a modern search UI.

 ## Features